Admitting and Discharge Information

 - Valuables and jewelry

 - We are proud of our highly committed nursing staff.
-In order to provide compassionate, high-quality and technically advanced care, many of our nurses have obtained specialized training in their clinical areas.
-For more information please see clinical quality.
+In order to provide compassionate, high-quality and technically advanced care, many of our nurses have obtained specialized training in their clinical areas

 - Chaplains are available to support you during your time of illness or crisis, to counsel and pray with you and your family and to administer sacraments.
 Our chaplains can contact your personal minister, rabbi, or spiritual counselor upon request.
 Learn more about our spiritual care services.